Eqcell/make-xls-model-2/README.md

 --------------------------------
 ```

-Comment:
+Comments:
-- 'year' is not used in calculations
+- 'year' is time label, it is not used in calculations
 - 'is_forecast' denotes forecast time periods, it is 0 for historic periods, 1 for forecasted
 - 'y' is data variable
 - 'rog' is control parameter